 - 13.1.
 An employee who is transferred at level to another department is to be paid their salary and any applicable allowances by the receiving department from the date of duty. - 13.2.
-An employee who is re-deployed is to be paid by the receiving department at the top pay point of their new classification level plus any applicable allowances. - 13.3.
+An employee who is redeployed is to be paid by the receiving department at the top pay point of their new classification level plus any applicable allowances. - 13.3.
 In addition to salary arrangements under clause 13.2 the employee is entitled, for a period of 12 months following redeployment, to be paid the salary and allowances applicable to the substantive role which they held prior to redeployment.
 The releasing department is to fund the difference between salary and allowances to be paid by the receiving department and the salary and allowances the employee would have been entitled to if they had remained in their substantive position.
 The employee will not receive any pay point increments during this period but will receive salary increases determined by the applicable industrial instrument in the receiving department. - 13.4.
 For tenured senior executives and for senior officers who have been redeployed, the arrangements outlined in clause 13.3 are to include any applicable remuneration packaging arrangements specified in a current directive relating to senior executive employment conditions or senior officer employment conditions, as applicable. - 13.5.
-Employees transferred into a permanent role across streams of a classification system will be paid in accordance with the current directive relating to transfer within and between classification levels and systems. - 13.6.
-If an employee is transferred or accepts redeployment to a role which is subject to different conditions established by award or certified agreement then, apart from arrangements outlined in clause 13.3, the employee is to assume the employment conditions of the role.
+Employees transferred into a permanent role across streams of a classification system will be paid in accordance with the current directive relating to transfer within and between classification levels and systems.